Social Fitness

 Darwin's «survival of the fittest» never referred to getting benefits from strength, dominance or other individual attribute.
 It was an ecological attribute referring to the species' "fit" with its environment conceived as physical in nature but including other species.
 Nature is ruthless and economical: each species requires its own unique niche and the competitive exclusion principle states that only one species can survive in a particular ecological niche.

 In psycho-social reality, there is a similar demand for «fitness».
-However, here we are dealing with a person, not a species, and fitting their socio-physical environment, with the emphasis commonly being on the social i.e. the group, community or society.
+However, here we are dealing with a person, not a species, and fitting into a socio-physical environment.
+The emphasis for people is commonly on the social i.e. fitting in with the group, community or society.

 The human condition is about individuals living in groups.
-Each individual is unique: individuality is one of the primal needs.
-However equally important is the need to be a member of various groups.
-The two aspects are intermeshed: membership contributes to personal identity and individuality, and individuality determines appropriate memberships.
+Each individual is unique: individuality is posited as one of the primal needs—in the Experience domain (RL4) Equally important, however, is the need to be a member of various groups.
+The two aspects are intermeshed: membership contributes to personal identity and individuality, and individuality determines appropriate memberships and group contributions.

-The primal need for autonomy lies in the Purpose Domain (RL6) and yet values are not only crucial for the self and personal identity but also for group membership (see Ch.s 4 and 5 of Working with Values).
-Ethical requirements within this domain interact with the Experience Domain (RL4) and provide for control of individuals in the service of the group or society (see Ch.s 7, 8 and 9 of Working with Values).
+The Purpose domain (RL6) is driven by a psychosocial pressure for autonomy and yet values are not only crucial for the self and personal identity but also for group membership (see Ch.s 4 and 5 of Working with Values).
+Ethical requirements within the Purpose domain interact with the Experience Domain (RL4) and provide for control of individuals in the service of the group or society (see Ch.s 7, 8 and 9 of Working with Values).

-However, any actual group, and therefore the concrete daily demand on our functioning as individuals, is determined within the Communication Domain(RL5) because this is where the primal need for association is to be found.
+Any actual group, and therefore the concrete daily demand on our functioning as individuals, is determined within the Communication Domain(RL5) because this is where association is the primal needand where the primal means is a shared reality.

 Depiction exposes Reality

 The possibility of association is dependent on sharing a common reality.
-As this satellite has revealed «reality» is a slippery notion and while this core membership criterion is never precisely defined everyone in the group more or less knows what it is.
+As this satellite has revealed, «reality» is a slippery notion and while this core membership criterion is never precisely defined everyone in the group more or less knows what it is or senses what it is not.

 Exceptional leaders notwithstanding, any group normally dominates its individual members, not the other way around.
 So a person is expected to fit into the group to which they claim to belong.
 Fitting in to a group means not just holding similar values, but affirming a similar reality as other members.

 So, members' perceptions of situations that the group faces cannot be too divergent.
 Any member's account of a situation faced in common must be acceptable to other group members.
 If a person perceives and handles a situation in a way that the relevant group finds unacceptable, then there is a clash.
-A lack of fit becomes apparent and the person may no longer be welcome.
-If repeated often enough and/or too divergent, continuance as a group member becomes impossible.
+A lack of fit becomes apparent and the person may start looking out of place.
+If the view is repeated often enough or becomes too divergent, continuance as a group member becomes impossible.

 That is why "tell all" memoirs by those in high positions are published following retirement when the career risk of being rejected and ejected is past.